LaggySon/Staffer/README.md

 8. Start the application locally using `npm run dev`

 ## Getting Started
 - On the local version of the site, we have provided two sample premade organizations for you to join and test out as a freelancer.
-Their join codes are `wentworth` and `sportsball`.
+Their join codes are `wentworth` and `sports`.
 - You can create a new organization by going to the `manager` page and clicking the button after signing in!

 ## License